kmatyas-wig/quantis_rand/README.md

 </div>
 </div>

-This is the description of `quantis_random`, a Python module for the Quantis USB Legacy quantum random generator.
+This is the description of `quantis_rand`, a Python module for the Quantis USB Legacy quantum random generator.

 This package is a quick solution to use <https://www.idquantique.com/random-number-generation/products/quantis-random-number-generator/>